 Employer's name and address: TRS code:

-Complete and return to Teachers' Retirement System
+Complete and return to Teachers' Retirement System.

-onal leave days (if available to be used as sick leave) are provided as the ive bargaining agreement (CBA)?
-If the teachers' CBA provides a range tiers in the space provided below.
+1. During 20XX-20XX, how many sick leave days and business, per sonal or other nonvacation leave days (if available to be used as sick

+current collective bargaining agreement (CBA)?
+If the teachers' CBA

+provides a range of normal annual allotments, provide a breakdown of of the tiers in the space provided below.

 Sick leave days

-Personal leave days available for r use as sick leave
+Personal leave days available for use as sick leave

 Tiers (if applicable)

-(

-During 20XX-20XX, did any administrator receive a high available for use as sick leave) than teachers covered under er normal annual allotment of sick leave days or personal leave days (if or the CBA?
+-1, 127717

+eta si Eta in

+2. During 20XX-20XX, has the employer granted or does the employer annual allowed and the employer granted or does the employer annual allowed please refer to Chapter 6 of the TRS Employer Guide .
+If the dismembers' names. loyer plan to grant sick leave or business, personal or other atment(s) to any members?
+For additional information on granted strict has granted additional days to anyone, please attach a list of the

 Yes No

-theteachers' normal annual allotment(s) to any members?
-For e employer plan to grant sick leave or personal leave days in excess of additional information on granted days please refer to Chapter 6 of the sick or personal leave days to anyone, please attach a list of the No

-110
+Certification:

-certify that this information is correct.
-I am aware that pursu knowingly makes any false statement or falsifies or permits Retirement System is guilty of a Class 3 felony.
-Please be according to the contract of the contra I records and is true to the best of my knowledge.
-By signing, I ant to the Illinois Pension Code, 40 ILCS 5/1-135, any person who to be falsified any record in an attempt to defraud the Teachers' lvised that if the TRS Board has a reasonable suspicion that a false the matter to the appropriate state's attorney for investigation.
+I certify that the information on this form is based on official record that this information is correct.
+I am aware that pursuant to the Illino makes any false statement or falsifies or permits to be falsified any r is guilty of a Class 3 felony.
+Please be advised that if the TRS Board with the System, it is required to report the matter to the appropriate ois Pension Code, 40 ILCS 5/1-135, any person who knowingly ecord in an attempt to defraud the Teachers' Retirement System I has a reasonable suspicion that a false record has been filed

-11 11 11 11 11 11 11 11 11 11 11 11 11

 Authorized signature of school official

 Name (print or type) Date

-20003022 7/2010
+20003022 7/2019